dmethi/ff2021/season-recap-week-4.md

 Not the best look for Ishan as 6 teams would have had a winning record with Ishan's schedule, yet he sits at 1-3.

+> __Disappointing start to the season slipping to 1-3 on the year - what’s gone wrong so far?__
+>
+> Nothing has gone wrong with my team… just close losses that could swing either way.
+Injuries also probably ruined my season.
+>
+> __You currently sit near the bottom of the league in both QB and TE scoring - what’s the plan to improve these positions and getting back to the top of the league?__
+>
+> Nothing too different will be done to my team.
+Just being patient with my players and riding the hot hand for QB.

 ### 11. Anish

 {% include_relative recap4/aaggarwal22_record.html %}